Genus (music): Tunings

 The precise ancient Pythagorean tuning of the enharmonic genus is not known.
 Aristoxenus believed that the pyknon evolved from an originally pentatonic trichord in which a perfect fourth was divided by a single "infix"—an additional note dividing the fourth into a semitone plus a major third (e.g., E, F, A, where F is the infix dividing the fourth E–A).
 Such a division of a fourth necessarily produces a scale of the type called pentatonic, because compounding two such segments into an octave produces a scale with just five steps.
 This became an enharmonic tetrachord by the division of the semitone into two quarter tones (E, E↑, F, A).

-Archytas, according to Ptolemy, Harmonics, ii.14—for no original writings by him survive—used 9:7, as in all three of his genera; here it is the mediant of 4:3 and 5:4, as (4+5):(3+4) = 9:7:
+Archytas used 9:7 in all three of his genera; here it is the mediant of 4:3 and 5:4, as (4+5):(3+4) = 9:7: